-Advanced Ionospheric Probe (AIP) is a piggyback science payload developed by National Central Universityfor FORMOSAT-5 satelliteto explore space weather/climate and seismic precursors associated with strong earthquakes.
-The AIP is an all-in-one plasma sensor to measure ionospheric plasma concentrations, velocities, and temperatures in a time-sharing way and is capable of measuring ionospheric plasma irregularities at a sample rate up to 8,192 Hz over a wide range of spatial scales.
+Advanced Ionospheric Probe (AIP) is a piggyback science payload developed by National Central University for FORMOSAT-5 satellite to explore space weather/climate and seismic precursors associated with strong earthquakes.
+The AIP is an all-in-one plasma sensor that measures ionospheric plasma concentrations, velocities, and temperatures in a time-sharing way and is capable of measuring ionospheric plasma irregularities at a sample rate up to 8192 Hz over a wide range of spatial scales.
 Electroformed gold grids used in the AIP in theory construct planar electric potential surfaces better than woven grids.
-Moreover, a plasma injection test performed in Space Plasma Simulation Chamber has verified that no significant hysteresis is found in current-voltage curves measured by the AIP.
+Moreover, a plasma injection test performed in the Space Plasma Simulation Chamber has verified that no significant hysteresis is found in current-voltage curves measured by the AIP.
 It indicates that the AIP can make an accurate measurement of the ionospheric plasma parameters in space.
-Finally, observations of Ionospheric Plasma Electrodynamics Instrument (IPEI) onboard ROCSAT-1 satellite are applied to show that the scientific objectives of ionospheric space weather/climate and seismo-ionospheric precusors (SIPs) of the FORMOSAT-5/AIP can be fulfilled.
-The observations reveal that global distributions of ion parameters are helpful to study the formation and variation of temperature crests and troughs in the 2200 - 2300 local time sector, as well as SIPs in the density and the velocity over the epicenter area, which are anticipated for the FORMOSAT-5 satellite orbit.
+Finally, Ionospheric Plasma and Electrodynamics Instrument (IPEI) observations onboard the ROCSAT-1 satellite are applied to show that the scientific objectives of ionospheric space weather/climate and seismo-ionospheric precursors (SIPs) of the FORMOSAT-5/AIP can be fulfilled.
+The observations reveal that ion parameter global distributions are helpful in studying the formation and variation in temperature crests and troughs in the 2200 - 2300 local time sector, as well as SIPs in the density and the velocity over the epicenter area, which are anticipated for the FORMOSAT-5 satellite orbit.